Horse Back Riding – FAQ

 Will I get dirty?TX

 Yes.
-Between horse kisses and dusty Colorado roads (if there hasn’t been rain in a couple days) dress for the wild west!
+Between horse kisses and dusty Colorado trails (if there hasn’t been rain in a couple days) dress for the wild west!

 How should I dress?
 What should I Bring?TX

 Dress ready for the trail!
 Wear comfortable closed-toe shoes, long pants, and a long sleeve shirt.
-A hat is a great idea if you choose to not wear our helmet.
-Don’t forget your camera!
+A hat is a great idea and don’t forget your camera!

 Do I have to wear a helmet?TX